ronancpl/HeavenMS/docs/feature_list.md

 * MapleArrowFetcher - Updates min/max quantity dropped on all arrows drop data, calculations based on mob level and whether it's a boss or not.
 * MapleBossHpBarFetcher - Searches the quest WZ files and reports in all relevant data regarding mobs that has a boss HP bar whilst not having a proper "boss" label.
+* MapleCashDropFetcher - Searches the DB for any CASH drop data entry and lists them on a report file.
 * MapleCouponInstaller - Retrieves coupon info from the WZ and makes a SQL table with it.
 The server will use that table to gather info regarding rates and intervals.
 * MapleIdRetriever - Two behaviors: generates a SQL table with relation (id, name) of the handbook given as input.
 Given a file with names, outputs a file with ids.
 * MapleInvalidItemIdFetcher - Generates a file listing all inexistent itemid's currently laying on the DB.